microsoft/onnxruntime/rust/README.md

 2. `system`: To use a locally installed version (use `ORT_RUST_LIB_LOCATION` environment variable to point to the install path)
 3. `compile`: To compile the library.
 This is the default.

-The `download` strategy supports downloading a version of ONNX that supports CUDA.
+The `download` strategy supports downloading a version of ONNXRuntime that supports CUDA.
 To use this, set the environment variable `ORT_RUST_USE_CUDA=1` (only supports Linux or Windows).

 ### Note on 'ORT_RUST_STRATEGY=system'